Setting Goals For The New Year

 - I wanted to learn how to use a new tool that would make my work easier and didn’t do it in the end.

-- Tried arriving at work on time, yet somehow I was late more often than I am comfortable with.
+- I tried becoming more punctual and arriving to work on time, yet somehow I was late every day.

-What did We ACCOMPLISH in the Relationship in 2021?
+COUPLES: What did We ACCOMPLISH in the Relationship in 2022?

 This part can be done alone or with your partner.
 If you’re going through this exercise with your partner, make sure that both of you have the space to voice your answers without affecting each other’s responses or getting off track.